hhalvors/hhalvors.github.io/index.md

 # Philosophical Lessons of the Theory of Relativity

-Relativity theory might seem far less philosophically exciting than quantum physics, and far easier to read literally, i.e. as a story about how things are (in themselves).
+Relativity theory might seem less philosophically provocative than quantum physics, and easier to read literally, i.e. as telling us how things are (in themselves).
 In fact, one might say that there is something of a consensus among philosophers about how to read relativity theory.
 But that has not always been the case --- and I'm convinced that if there is a consensus now, then it rests on some indefensible presuppositions.